indigo-dc/synergy-doc/doc/admin.md

 # The Synergy command line interface

-The Synergy service provides a command-line client, called **synergycli**, which allows the Cloud administrator to control and monitor the Synergy service.
+The Synergy service provides a command-line client, called **synergy**, which allows the Cloud administrator to control and monitor the Synergy service.

 Before running the synergycli client command, you must create and source the *admin-openrc.sh* file to set the relevant environment variables.
 This is the same script used to run the OpenStack command line tools.